istopwg/ippsample/BUILD.md

 information on the IPP sample code see the file called `README.md`.
 Changes are summarized in the file `CHANGES.md`.

+If you are building the sample code on Windows, skip to the bottom of this page to the section titled ["Building on Windows."](#building-on-windows)

 Prerequisites
 -------------